omega-gg/VBML/doc/backend.md

 ## Properties optional

-### source: url
+### origin: uri

-The official source URL of the VBML file, where updates should be pulled from.
+The original URI where updates should be pulled from.

 ### cover: url